Highlander

 Carlo - Yes.
 That's him.

-[Kuyler nods and turns back to the exit, scanning the street.
-He senses the Buzz as DM appears on the steps to a church across the street.
-Kuyler exits the store and joins DM on the church steps.]
+[Kuyler nods & turns back to the exit, scanning the street.
+He senses 'buzz' as DM appears on steps of church across the street.
+Kuyler exits store & joins DM on church steps.]

 Kuyler - How nice to see you, MacLeod.
 Especially on Holy Ground.
 We've had so few opportunities to just chat.